Image of bamboo products

 Products that are 100 percent bamboo are biodegradable — but that’s not the only reason bamboo paper products are better for the environment than those made from trees.

-“Bamboo tissue products produce 30 percent fewer greenhouse gas emissions than tissue products made from 100 percent virgin forest fiber,” Shelley Vinyard says.
+“Bamboo tissue products produce 30 percent fewer greenhouse gas emissions than those made from 100 percent virgin forest fiber,” Shelley Vinyard says.
 This is especially problematic when we look at some of the companies behind the big names in traditional toilet paper.

 “P&G, Kimberly-Clark, and Georgia-Pacific all continue to make their household tissue products from 100 percent virgin forest fiber and have not incorporated any recycled or sustainable alternative fibers into these products,” says Vinyard.